dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 1 If the record has limited scope, rename all accesses to the field and test; no need to do the rest of the mechanics.

-2 If the record isn’t already encapsulated, apply Encapsulate Record (162).
+2 If the record isn't already encapsulated, apply Encapsulate Record (162).

 3 Rename the private field inside the object, adjust internal methods to fit.